Please trust me to grow

 Surrender is based on trust: trusting our child and trusting our own innate wisdom as we hang in there and work through challenges in the way that’s best for each precious, unique little being.
 Stop for a moment, right now.
 Snuggle into that soft downy head, breathe in that sweet baby perfume then gaze into those deep eyes.
 If you have a toddler, slow down and watch him – how his hair falls, how soft his skin is, how cheeky his grin is, and how he makes you want to tickle him, just to hear him giggle.

 Enjoy this moment before it passes.
 This is surrender.

 Pinky McKay is Australia’s most recognised breastfeeding expert and gentle parenting advocate.
-She’s an Internationally Certified Lactation Consultant (IBCLC), mum of five (so she has had her fair share of sleepless nights) and best-selling baby-care author of Sleeping Like a Baby, 100 Ways to Calm the Crying and Parenting by Heart (Penguin Random House).
+She’s an Internationally Certified Lactation Consultant (IBCLC), mum of five (so she has had her fair share of sleepless nights) and best-selling baby-care author of Sleeping Like a Baby, and Parenting by Heart (Penguin Random House).